writethedocs/www/docs/conf/portland/2019/news/cfp-reminder.rst

 And if you've already got an idea, but you’re having a hard time getting your proposal to come together, you can always ask for feedback on the `WTD Slack <http://www.writethedocs.org/slack/>`_.
 The community is there to help!

 As always, we're eagerly looking forward to `your submissions <http://www.writethedocs.org/conf/portland/2019/cfp/#submit-your-proposal>`_!
-We’ll be reviewing all the talk proposals early February, and will be contacting everyone who submitted a proposal mid-February.
+We’ll be reviewing all the talk proposals early February, and will be contacting everyone who submitted a proposal by {{ cfp.notification }}.

 Get your ticket for the conference
 ----------------------------------